 This is a result of poor interlinking and not having a sitemap for your blog.
 By generating more dead pages, search engines won’t find important web pages that must be ranked on Google SERP.

-Dead pages are the ones that people and search engine bots cannot find it on your site.
+Dead pages are the ones that people and search engine bots cannot find on your site.

 How to find your site pages are indexable by search engine bots

-There is a way to find out if your site is properly configured so that every post is linked somewhere within the site.
+There is a way to find out if your site is properly configured so that every post is linked somewhere within site.
+My favorite SEO software for it is WebSite Auditor.

 After crawling the entire site, Go to Site Structure > Visualization.
 Next, view the map based on the ‘Click Depth.’